scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 There are currently five recognised subfamilies, comprising 22 tribes, 70 subtribes:

-* *Apostasioideae* - only two genera and 15 species are recognised within the Apostasioideae, they are thought to be the basel lineage for the Orchid family
+* *Apostasioideae* - only two genera and 15 species are recognised within the Apostasioideae, they are thought to be the basal lineage for the Orchid family
 * *Cypripedioideae* - five genera and 165 species, this group is known as the slipper orchids
 * *Orchidoideae* - typically single stamen terrestrial plants, with tubers or rhizomes, of around 62 genera and 3200 species
 * *Epidendroideae* - the largest subfamily by far, with 576 genera and 15,000 species; most are ephiphytes or parasitic upon mycorrhizal fungi